karthik/ddd/02-b-data_documenting.md

 What goes into each of these sections is now described.

-# README: Human readable data description
+# README: A Human readable description of the data

 The README is often the first place people will go to learn more about data.
 It is meant for someone to read and understand more about the data and contains the "who, what, when, where, why, & how":